migue1994/technical-exercise/README.md

 ## Execution

-To laun the API rest, you must to be in the root project an type the next commands:
+To launch the API rest, you must to be in the root project an type the next commands:

 * ´$ mvn clean install´
 * ´$ mvn java:exec´